ASTM E1714: Functional characteristics

 Accessible: Access is dependent upon the establishment of a network infrastructure, the trusted authority and policies and procedures that support the system.

 Assignable: Assignment of the Sample UHID or EUHID, regardless of time or place of request, depends on the establishment and functions of a network infrastructure, the trusted authority, and the implementation of policies and procedures that support the system.
 It will also depend on the mechanism to request a Sample UHID.

 Identifiable: This will depend on the identification information that the trusted authority links to the Sample UHID.

 Verifiable: The Sample UHID includes a six digit check-digit for verification.

 Mergeable: The internal data structure of the Sample UHID does not directly support merging duplicate or redundant identifiers.
 They can be linked at the trusted authority.

 Splittable: There is no inherent support for splitting the Sample UHID.
 New IDs can be issued for future use.
 Splitting for retroactive information must be handled by the trusted authority.

 Linkage of lifelong health record

-Linkable: The Sample UHID has the ability to function as a data element and support the linkage of health records in both manual and automated environment.
+Linkable: The Sample UHID has the ability to function as a data element and support the linkage of health records in both manual and automated environments.

 Mappable: With the use of appropriate database system and software, the Sample UHID can be used to map currently existing healthcare identifiers.